-The training system will be composed by two separate modules: a back-end server application and a front-end Augmented Reality player.
+The training and guidance system will be composed by two separate modules: a back-end server application and a front-end Augmented Reality player.

+Figure 28 MOD.EN.ARG.
+The VRStar AR Platform and its modules

-6.2.3.1 MOD.EN.ARG.01 - BACK-END APPLICATION
+BACK-END APPLICATION

 The back-end server application will run on a dedicated machine and it will act as a bridge between the existing A4BLUE framework and the AR-devices.
 Once set, the back-end application will be able to communicate with the AR device in order to send/receive data in real-time during the training session.
 The Event Manager and the Collaborative Asset Manager will be used as main interfaces to access A4BLUE framework resources and data.
 This link will enable the possibility to: